cs411-alawini/sp24-cs411-team051-OneOOne/doc/Stage1_Project_Proposal.md

 ## Project Summary

 SpendSmart aims to create an intuitive expense manager app to simplify personal finance management, offering features like expense tracking, budget setting, bill reminders, and insightful analysis.
-Users can manually input expenses for accurate data, while advanced functions like customizable categories and currency conversion provide valuable insights.
+Users can manually input expenses for accurate data, while advanced functions like customizable categories provide valuable insights.

 ## Description
 Our project aims to develop a comprehensive expense manager application designed to simplify and streamline personal finance management for users.
 With a user-friendly interface and robust features, our application will empower individuals to track their expenses, set budgets, and achieve their financial goals with ease.
 Users will have the flexibility to manually input their expenses, ensuring accurate and up-to-date financial data at their fingertips.

-Furthermore, our expense manager application will offer advanced functionalities such as customizable expense categories, real-time currency conversion, and expense analysis to provide users with valuable insights into their spending habits and financial trends.
-The application will also provide a budget functionality in order to motivate the user to limit their spending within the provided amount.
+Furthermore, our expense manager application will offer advanced functionalities such as customizable expense categories, and expense analysis to provide users with valuable insights into their spending habits and financial trends.
+The application will also provide a category budget functionality in order to motivate the user to limit their spending within the provided amount for a particular category.
 With features like bill reminders (eg Pay rent on 1st of each month) our application will serve as a trusted companion in navigating the complexities of personal finance management efficiently.

 ## Creative component
 Analytics are important in expense manager applications as they provide users with insights of their spending habits and trends.
 By analyzing the data, users can identify areas where they may be overspending, track progress towards their financial goals, and make informed decisions about budgeting and saving in the future.
 Analytics also help users understand how their expenses fluctuate over time (week, month etc) or categories (utilities, eating out etc), allowing them to adjust their financial habits accordingly.